coralproject/elkhorn/README.md

 ![ArchDiagram](docs/arch.png?raw=true "ArchDiagram")

+## Quickstart

+* git clone git@github.com:CoralProject/elkhorn.git && cd cay
+* npm install
+* set up config.json.
+A sample file is at config.sample.json and currently must be placed at the root of the hosted directory for Elkhorn.
+* npm start

 ## AskComposer:

 - ...takes an **Ask spec** in some sort of serialization (JSON or any other), and renders it.